 - Blueberries – are low-sugar and loaded with antioxidants.

-- Bananas – are economical, creamy, and add just the right amount of sweetness.
+- Bananas – are economical and creamy and add just the right amount of sweetness.
 Plus, they are great for gut health!

 - Pepitas (pumpkin seeds) – are great for those with nut allergies, adding protein and crunch.

-- Kiwi – are rich in vitamin C and fiber and adds a nice pop of color.
+- Kiwi – are rich in vitamin C and fiber and add a nice pop of color.

-- Blackberries – are rich in fiber, vitamin C, manganese and are low in sugar.
+- Blackberries – are rich in fiber, vitamin C, and manganese and are low in sugar.

-- Cacao nibs – are rich in antioxidants and adds crunchy bits of healthy chocolate.
+- Cacao nibs – are rich in antioxidants and add crunchy bits of healthy chocolate.
 I pick up mine in bulk online (affiliate link) and keep them stored in the refrigerator or freezer.

 - Nut butter – adds healthy plant-based protein and creaminess.
 Use peanut, cashew, or almond butter.
 Blend it in, or add a dollop to the top of your smoothie bowl.
 For nut allergies, use sun butter instead.